ljw1004/csharpspec/csharp/classes.md

 ### Name binding

 Although each part of an extensible type must be declared within the same namespace, the parts are typically written within different namespace declarations.
-Thus, different `using` directives (§9.4) may be present for each part.
-When interpreting simple names (§7.5.2) within one part, only the `using` directives of the namespace declaration(s) enclosing that part are considered.
+Thus, different `using` directives ([Using directives](namespaces.md#using-directives)) may be present for each part.
+When interpreting simple names ([Type inference](expressions.md#type-inference)) within one part, only the `using` directives of the namespace declaration(s) enclosing that part are considered.
 This may result in the same identifier having different meanings in different parts:
 ```csharp
 namespace N
 {